schema-inspector/schema-inspector/README.md

 If you need the old, insecure behavior, use version 1.x.x or use the custom validation function feature for your field and perform email address validation any way you like.

+### Version 2.0.3

+The email address regular expression was changed again in this version, this time to the new approach towards email address validation that the library will use from now on.
+For details, see [How email address validation works](#v_pattern_email).

 ## How it looks like